Pseudobatos buthi

 It likely is similar in ecology and behavior to its closest relative, Pseudobatos productus.
 This species is found in the Gulf of California and is a fairly small ray, with an intermediate body form between that of a shark and a ray.
-It is benthic and found in shallow water, spending most of its time on the seafloor in sandy, muddy, coastal regions.
+It is benthic, benthopelagic (Marine species that lives near the ocean bottom, float in the water column just above the sea floor, but does move in the water column above the seabed).
+The species spend most of its life on the seafloor in sandy, muddy, coastal regions above the benthic boundary layer.
 It is different from other species due to its morphological characters, including a more narrow head and snout, as well as no spots or scales and thorns between orbits and down its snout.